 Our quarterly operating results have been, and are likely to continue to be, influenced by seasonal fluctuations due to certain purchasing patterns of some of our customers.
-Typically, except for the year ended January 31, 2023, our revenue and operating income are highest in the fourth quarter.
-Moreover, revenue and operating income in the first quarter of a new year may be lower than in the fourth quarter of the preceding year, in some years, potentially by a significant margin.
+Typically, our revenue and operating income are highest in the fourth quarter.

+Moreover, in some years, revenue and operating income in the first quarter of a new year may be lower than in the fourth quarter of the preceding year, potentially by a significant margin.
 In addition, we generally receive a higher volume of orders in the last month of a quarter, with orders concentrated in the latter part of that month.
 While seasonal factors such as these are common in the software industry, this pattern should not be considered a reliable indicator of our future revenue or financial performance.
 Many other factors, including general economic conditions, also have an impact on our business and financial results.
 See "Item 3.
 Key Information-3.D.
 Risk Factors" for a more detailed discussion of factors which may affect our business and financial results.